Stevens-Mark/Spotify-app/README.md

 - [x] The spotify site is (deceptively) huge, with a lot of functionality & features.
 I have not attempted to replicate the whole site.
 - [x] You cannot add/delete/modify your playlists/liked songs from this app (maybe in the future).
 - [x] Episode ("up next") not implemented on show page.
-- [x] When a track has finished playing the green highlighting does not move along.
-This app "controls" the streaming service so does not receive real-time updates/feedback to update the states.
 - [x] The Algorithms used by Spotify to create the various lists are not all available, so I cannot create lists like "jump back in" or "mixes for...." etc
 - [x] There are a presently a few known issues with my implementation, listed below: